-- 16. The data does not include TUEs granted by the Union of European Football Associations ('UEFA') or the Fédération Internationale de Football Association ('FIFA') because players who, at the time of their TUE application, are competing in a UEFA or FIFA competition are required to apply for a TUE directly to UEFA or FIFA. - 17.
-The data does not include information on TUEs granted to U21 players registered to Premier League or English Football League clubs, or scholars registered to Premier League clubs. - 18.
+- 18. For the purposes of these TUE statistics, each season is defined as starting on 1 July and ending on 30 June in the following year. - 19.
+Please note that UKAD does not hold details of any TUEs granted by the Union of European Football Associations ('UEFA') or the Fédération Internationale de Football Association ('FIFA').
+Players who, at the time of their TUE application, are competing in a UEFA or FIFA competition are required to apply for a TUE directly to UEFA or FIFA. - 20.
+The data does not include information on TUEs granted to U21 players registered to Premier League or English Football League clubs, or scholars registered to Premier League clubs. - 21.
 TUEs are granted for specific time periods (e.g. one-off, seven days, three months, six months, one year, two years, etc).
-This means that some TUEs may be valid across multiple seasons or need renewing on more than one occasion during a season depending on the timing of when the TUE was granted and duration of approval. - 19.
+This means that some TUEs may be valid across multiple seasons or need renewing on more than one occasion during a season depending on the timing of when the TUE was granted and duration of approval. - 22.
 The competition level of each player was assigned at the point that they applied for a TUE.
-This means that any player who was required to renew their TUE may be counted within two different leagues in two different seasons if they had been transferred/loaned to a club in a different league or their playing status had changed due to promotion/relegation. - 20.
-During the reporting period, there were no retroactive TUEs granted by UKAD to players who had returned an AAF.
+This means that any player who was required to renew their TUE may be counted within two different leagues in two different seasons if they had been transferred/loaned to a club in a different league or their playing status had changed due to promotion/relegation.